Tre Kelley

-Alfrie Eugene "Tre" Kelley III (born January 23, 1985) is an American professional basketball player for the Fort Wayne Mad Ants of the NBA G League.
+Alfrie Eugene "Tre" Kelley III (born January 23, 1985) is an American former professional basketball player.
 He played college basketball for the University of South Carolina.

+Career

-High school career
+High school

 Kelley grew up in Washington, D.C., where he led Dunbar High School to the inter-high league in Washington, D.C., and lost to Gonzaga in the city championship.
 He was a three-time all-conference selection and made the all-metropolitan team twice.
 He was two time Washington D.C.
 Gatorade player of the year.
 He averaged 29.7 PPG, 4 RPG and 7.5 APG his junior year and averaged 29 PPG, 5 RPG and 8.3 APG his senior year.
 Despite being recruited by UConn, Miami, Georgia Tech and West Virginia, he chose to play at the University of South Carolina.